WapStart/plus1-android-sdk/README.md

 If your application used the geolocation, you can establish the current location by yourself (see more - [Plus1BannerRequest](https://github.com/WapStart/plus1-android-sdk/blob/master/doc/Plus1BannerRequest.md)).
 It is recommended to turn off the automatic location detection in the SDK (method *disableAutoDetectLocation()* in [Plus1BannerAsker](https://github.com/WapStart/plus1-android-sdk/blob/master/doc/Plus1BannerAsker.md)).

-You need to add the information about the used Activity to *<application>* block:
+You need to add the information about the used Activity to the*<application>* block:

 ```xml
 <application android:label="Bart" android:icon="@drawable/icon">